Ordisoftware/Hebrew-Calendar/README.md

 - Add lunar months board with meanings, lettriqs, study tools, edition and export.
 - Add parashah reminder at the start of the week.
+- Add option to ask to regenerate data at startup if years interval is larger than the default setting.

 #### 2021.05.30 - Version 8.0